Wetwareworks/BHA_Webcam_Microscope/README.md

 #BHA Webcam Microscope

 This repo contains the designs and source files of a **DIY Webcam Microscope**.
 This device can be used to observe microscope slides on your PC and play biotic games.

-Check out the corresponding [BHA lecture in the Syllabus](http://biohackacademy.github.io) for more information.
+On April 13, 2019 a workshop was conducted at the Mini Green Maker Faire Rhein-Waal.
+The assembly guide that was used there can be found in this repository as well.

 ##Navigation the repo